drivardxrm/Dataverse-CustomApis/README.md

 ### GetUserTimezone
 This API is Bound to the SystemUser Table and will provide easy access to the TimeZone code and TimeZone Standard name of a given user.
-This is especialy usefull in PowerAutomate Flows for date conversion from UTC.à
+This is especialy usefull in PowerAutomate Flows for date conversion from UTC.

 see [API Definition](https://github.com/drivardxrm/Dataverse-CustomApis/wiki/GetUserTimezone)